FReptar0/sageconnect/README.md

 #### Git

-To download Git you must do it from the following [link](https://git-scm.com/download/win)
+To download Git you must do it from the following [Download Git for Windows](https://git-scm.com/download/win)

 ##### Git Installation steps